 Veronica Salcedo (FANHS Trustee Emerita, 2008-2014) is a social studies teacher at Bayside High School in Virginia Beach, VA.
 After earning her BA in History from The College of William & Mary, Veronica collaborated with the Filipino American National Historical Society of Hampton Roads on two local oral history books documenting the experiences of first generation Filipino elders.
 In 2004, she was recognized by the Francis Land House Chapter of the Daughters of the American Revolution as the Outstanding History Teacher.
 Veronica co-founded the BHS Asian American Association and Gay Straight Alliance.
-She has served as past chapter president of FANHS-HR.
+She has served as Past Chapter President of FANHS-HR.

-Vicky Santos a social work practitioner in social services and mental health for many years, started Santos Associates, providing cultural diversity training and consultation to both the public and private sectors.
+Victoria “Vicky” Santos a social work practitioner in social services and mental health for many years, started Santos Associates, providing cultural diversity training and consultation to both the public and private sectors.
 She was featured speaker for the Silicon Valley Conference on “The Workplace of the 90’s,” was keynote speaker for the Governor’s Conference on the Older Worker, and chaired the Diversity and Business Connection Panel of the Third Annual National Diversity Conference in Chicago.
 She co-founded and was first executive director of Filipinos for Affirmative Action (now Filipino Advocates for Justice) in Oakland, CA., co-founded and chaired Asian Community Mental Health Services, and was interim director for the Asian Women’s Shelter in San Francisco and the Shelter against Violent Environments (SAVE) in the Tri-Cities area.
 With her mother she co-authored Memoirs of a Manong: The Story of a Filipina-American Pioneer which was published in October 2015.
-She was FANHS East Bay’s past president from 2011 to 2016.
+She was Past President of FANHS East Bay Chapter from 2011 to 2016.